 - Raccoon River Park Plaza & Donor Walls

 The north end of the bridge will be anchored by a small plaza on top of the earth berm that connects users to Raccoon River Park below.
 This plaza will incorporate several unique features that will help celebrate donors to the bridge project and highlight the surrounding natural elements.

 The center of the bridge will be highlighted by an artistic tree shade canopy structure and two overlooks to the east and west.
 The tree canopy will draw visitors to the center of the river where they can feel as if they are among the trees while enjoying expansive views of the Raccoon River corridor.

 - Walnut Woods State Park Entrance & Trails

 The south end of the bridge is connected to Walnut Woods State Park by an elevated ramp that winds down through the trees and passes through two gateway features marking the park entry.
 The paved trail section will follow the current soft surface trail along Hidden Valley Soccer Complex and terminate at Walnut Woods Drive.

-This capital campaign is made possible by the following generous community members who are giving of their time, energy and talents as volunteers on the Raccoon River Pedestrian Bridge Campaign Advisory Council:
+This capital campaign is made possible by the following generous community members who are giving of their time, energy and talents as volunteers on the Athene Pedestrian Bridge Campaign Advisory Council:

 - Brandon Hoch